-The actuarial function is governed by the Terms of Reference for the Actuarial Function, which has been approved by the Board and encompasses the requirements of the BMA's Insurance Code of Conduct and the Solvency II Directive.
+The actuarial function is governed by the Terms of Reference for the Actuarial Function.

 The actuarial function is responsible for reporting and ensuring the adequacy of technical provisions for the insurance business and reports at least annually to the Board on the nature, reliability and adequacy of the technical provisions.
 The actuarial function contributes to the effectiveness of the risk management framework, particularly as it relates to policyholder obligations, potential exposures and capital requirements.